If Public Figures Were Stocks: A Reputation Market Analysis

 Building Your Reputation Portfolio

 Here's the thing about the reputation market: unlike the stock market, there are no earnings calls, no quarterly reports, and no SEC filings.
-The "fundamentals" are historical impact, cultural relevance, and collective human judgment -- and those things can shift in ways that Bloomberg can't predict.
+The "fundamentals" are cultural relevance, real-world standing, and collective human judgment -- and those things can shift in ways that Bloomberg can't predict.

 But the portfolio construction principles are the same: